Carsten Höller, Stockholm Slides, 2025 Photo: My Matson/Moderna Museet

 Carsten Höller was born 1961 in Belgium to German parents.
 He has lived in Sweden for the past 25 years, and more recently also in Ghana and in Italy.
 He is known for creating participatory artworks that blur the boundary between scientific experiment and sensory play.
 He describes his works as “influential environments” – installations that evoke specific states of mind such as exhilaration, disorientation, doubt, joy and fear.

-STOCKHOLM SLIDES: HOW TO TAKE A SLIDE
+STOCKHOLM SLIDES: HOW TO SLIDE

 Opening hours: Tuesday–Sunday 13.00–17.00